solanaguide/relay-logger/README.md

 - IPs per signature (not doing anything with this yet)
 - 'Big Spender' IPs I want to ensure I allow in before any filters

-I'm then building two lists:
+At the moment I'm  building two lists:
 - The worst behaviour - mostly high reqests, tiny fee_ratios, but also 1 or 2 IPs that are just excessively high TX counts
 - The best behaved IPs - people I want to ensure don't get lost by any other filter issues such as rate limiting etc
 - (at one point) Bad C-Class - however this included a lot of gossip IPs, and after implementing I saw a marked decrease in the number of non vote transactions I was processing

+These are then paired with the tpu-traffic-classifier rulesets, so that I allow staked connections and 'best behaved' IPs, then block bad behaviour before allowing in both gossip and non-gossip IPs with a tight per-IP RPS limit.

 Separately, I am also using a websocket connection to listen to blocks as they are created + update my ElasticSearch index to mark signatures as 'landed' when they are packed into a block.
 The data is a little unreliable so I'm not yet doing anything with this yet.